 Missouri Historical Review 55 (January 1961): 124-126.

-Environmental publications held within the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Environmental publications held within the State Historical Society’s holdings are included in the SHSMO online catalog.
 Included in these publications are issues of Missouri Conservationist Magazine and ornithological books written by John James Audubon.

 SHSMO's collection of editorial cartoons graphically and often poignantly reflects the attitudes and opinions of the artists and the citizens of Missouri.
 St. Louis Post-Dispatch cartoonists Daniel Robert Fitzpatrick and Tom Engelhardt often delivered cartoons with a strong social commentary on Missouri and national environmental issues and concerns.